chandrabsingh/learnings/index.md

-here are the notes and understanding of the tools i am learning
+here are the notes and understanding of the tools i am learning during sabbatical work break

 ### why-how-what
 - multi-armed bandits, thompson sampling, ab testing